imrahulr/imrahulr.github.io/_posts/2018-01-12-toxic-comment-classification.md

 image: assets/images/2.jpg
 ---

 This is my solution for <a href="https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge">Toxic Comment Classification Challenge</a> hosted on Kaggle by Zigsaw.
 This solution ranked 15th on the private leaderboard.
-The code can be found in <a href="https://github.com/imrahulr/Toxic-Comment-Classification-Kaggle">this</a> Github repository.
+The code can be found in <a href="https://github.com/imrahulr/Toxic-Comment-Classification-Kaggle">this</a> GitHub repository.

 ---